athos/sweet-array/README.md

 ## Rationale

-Using Clojure's array facilities, you can write code like the following:
+Using Clojure's array functions, you can write code like the following:

 ```clojure
 (defn array-mul [a b]